Pakistan election bolsters bull market case for Mobius, Goldman

 His Golden Arrow Selected Stocks Fund returned 105 percent to rank among the world's top-5 equity mutual funds last year and gained 30 percent up to the end of April this year.

-Yaqoob oversees 3.2 billion Pakistani rupees ($32.51 million) and has invested in companies such as TRG Pakistan Ltd (TRGP.KA), Kohinoor Energy Ltd (KOHN.KA) and ENGRO Corporation Ltd (EGCH.KA).
+Yaqoob oversees 3.2 billion Pakistani rupees and has invested in companies such as TRG Pakistan Ltd (TRGP.KA), Kohinoor Energy Ltd (KOHN.KA) and ENGRO Corporation Ltd (EGCH.KA).

 Yaqoob sees plenty of obstacles, but also an upside, given the country's political and economic condition.